-See the project video to hear more about the project from the partners.
+Watch this project video to learn more about the project.

 Professional content producers now have an unprecedented level of access to new audiences and perspectives via UGC shared on social media.
 The most famous manifestation of UGC is YouTube, a free platform for uploading video which is now so popular that 48 hours of content are uploaded every minute.
 Twinned with social networks such as Facebook, Twitter, Instagram and Pinterest, YouTube content can reach audiences much faster and more broadly than traditional broadcasting methods.
 As of June 2014, the average number of video views on Facebook per day was 1 billion.
 The line between creator and consumer is now increasingly blurred, with almost half of social media users uploading self-produced content.